 American Sleep Association Statistics About Sleep Disorders

 Statistics provided by the American Sleep Association (ASA) denoted 50-70 million U.S. adults have a sleep disorder.
-A common symptom of insomnia and sleep deprivation is falling asleep during the day unintentionally, and 37.9 percent of people reported experience this symptom at least one time over the course of the previous month.
+A common symptom of insomnia and sleep deprivation is falling asleep during the day unintentionally, and 37.9% of people reported experience this symptom at least one time over the course of the previous month.

-Of all the people who participated in the study, 35.3 percent of them reported receiving less than seven hours of sleep during a 24-period.
+Of all the people who participated in the study, 35.3% of them reported receiving less than seven hours of sleep during a 24-period.
 The average adult requires between 7.5 and eight hours of sleep each night, but some can function on less or require more, as noted by Sudhansu Chokroverty, MD of the New Jersey Neuroscience Institute at the JFK Medical Center in Edison, New Jersey.

 What Causes a Lack of Sleep?

 The cause of insomnia varies based on whether you have acute or chronic insomnia.
 For example, stress or an upsetting event is usually the cause of acute insomnia.
-You might experience acute insomnia for a few days or even weeks.

 What Symptoms Can a Lack of Sleep Cause?